maccate04/Cate-Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: DanceBuilder
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+   This component would build a dance by generating random items.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+  - 'String generateType()':
+  generates a random dance type/style out of list of given dances.
+  - 'int numBars()':
+  generates random number of bars in the dance (note: this will be an even number).
+  - 'String danceMood()':
+  generates random "mood" of dance from list of moods.

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - 'Sequence choreography()':
+    creates a random 10 digit sequence of numbers 1-5, which creates the "choreography" of the dance.
+Each number 1-5 will represent a different dance move/skill.
+    - 'Sequence flipChoreo()':
+    flips the sequence of dance moves (note: choreography will have to be used first).
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+The dance must be created and changed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+The component will use Sequence methods.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Hopefully.
+I'm not sure.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Food
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will randomly select food types and elememts of food.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - 'int breakLunDin()':
+    generates a random number 1-3 to select whether the meal will be breakfast, lunch, or dinner, respectively.
+    'boolean isFood()':
+    returns true if the item is food, false otherwise and the item is a beverage.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - 'String bFoodType()':
+    randomly selects a breakfast food (note: can only be called if the selected meal is breakfast).
+    - 'String lFoodType()':
+    randomly selects a lunch food (note: can only be called if the selected meal is lunch).
+    - 'String dFoodType()':
+    randomly selects a dinner food (note: can only be called if the selected meal is dinner).
+    - 'String drinkType()':
+    randomly selects a drink (note: can only be called if isFood() is false).
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Probably.
+The food object will be changed.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Maybe?
+I'm not sure.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think so.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: TechTickets
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Component will asist ASC Tech workers with organizational data about customer tickets.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - 'boolean isOsu(String email)':
+    checks if requestor has OSU email/is in our domain.
+    - 'boolean isASC(String department)':
+    checks if requestor's department is College of Arts and Sciences.
+    - 'String ticketPriority(String type, String effects)':
+    ranks ticket priority/urgency based on type of ticket and who it effects.
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - 'String assignGroup()':
+    using data from Kernel methods, decide which group is responsible for ticket.
+    - 'boolean canAssist()':
+    using Kernel methods, checks if ASC Tech is able to assist requestor.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, we are able to change the tech ticket.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Potentially.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.

 ## Post-Assignment